 Take Your Power was designed specifically to address the long-term effects of abuse on intimate relationships and sexual health.
 This 12-week course combines IMPACT’s physical and verbal safety skills with a unique curriculum focused on healthy relationships, boundary setting, and negotiation skills, healthy sexuality, and HIV/STD risk reduction.
 Light refreshments and childcare are provided.

-Please click here for descriptions of these three intensive core classes.
+Please click here for descriptions of all our self-defense classes.

 Here are some questions you may want to ask yourself to help figure out which class is right for you: